Mayorcul/Capstone-project/README.md

 ### Conclusions
 This project i analyze the sales performance of a retail store.
 Top-selling products, regional performance, and monthly sales trends and query the data.
-I also produce an interactive Power BI dashboard that highlights my findings
+I also produce an interactive Power BI dashboard that highlights my findings.